-The holidays offer an excellent opportunity to end the year strong and continue growing your online business.
-In this article, we share useful tips on how to prepare for the holiday season so that you can mark this year down as a total success.
+The holidays offer an excellent opportunity to end your business year strong and get your new year off to a great start.
+In this article, we share helpful ecommerce holiday preparation tips so you can mark 2021 down as a total success.

-Online holiday sales are expected to reach a whopping $138 billion this year, which would amount to a 12.7% growth from last year.
+Online holiday sales are expected to top $200 billion for the first time in 2021, which would amount to a 10% increase from 2020.

 However, you have to know how to capitalize on the holiday shopping that takes place online.
-You must know what it takes to beat the competition that thrives during the holidays.
+You must understand what it takes to beat the competition that thrives during the holidays.

 How?
 By prioritizing to drive traffic to your online store and converting site visitors into buyers.
 If you don’t, you risk becoming lost in the sea of online retailers all vying for the same customer base.